orbitalchicken/Roadmap/README.md

 	Update mint-translations
 	Upgrade webkitgtk to v2.x
 	Update mint-mirrors
-	command-not-found looks in /etc/apt/sources.list, should be fixed Priority 700 for ppas and known 3rd party sources (getdeb, mate-desktop?) ll alias to ls
+	Priority 700 for ppas and known 3rd party sources (getdeb, mate-desktop?) ll alias to ls
 	Move adjustment for ATI amdccle from KDE to all editions? ls colors? https://github.com/linuxmint/community.linuxmint.com/issues/120
 	Add libimobiledevice-utils and ifuse?

 Cinnamon
 --------
+	[Fixed in Git] cinnamon-bluetooth desktop file uses wrong icon [Fixed in Git] cinnamon-session-properties isn't visible in the menu (missing desktop file?)
+	[Fixed in Git] Cinnamon-screensaver : date is not 12H.
-	cinnamon-settings: if we're the live session user, start in advanced mode Cinnamon-screensaver : date is not 12H.
+	cinnamon-settings: if we're the live session user, start in advanced mode update cinnamon-translations
-	update cinnamon-translations
 	panel hides during gksu dialogs
-	mintupload file-uploader icon in alt-tab is pixelated snapped/tiled window keep rounded corners against the edge Launching keepass + xsel freezes Cinnamon [wrouesnel] cinnamon-session-properties isn't visible in the menu (missing desktop file?) mint packaging : replace /usr/share/cinnamon/theme/menu.png with mint logo cinnamon-bluetooth desktop file uses wrong icon
+	mintupload file-uploader icon in alt-tab is pixelated snapped/tiled window keep rounded corners against the edge Launching keepass + xsel freezes Cinnamon [wrouesnel] bg drawing is buggy in VB with no 3D accel

 MATE
 ----